 - Reviewers will also rate the overall feasibility and quality of the proposal.

 - Normally students should have a Cumulative GPA of at least 7.0.

 Quality of the Research Experience Being Offered

 - Is the Faculty supervisor providing the student with a valuable research training experience?

-- complete a brief survey evaluation of their DARE experience and submit to the Dean’s Office at the end of your award period; and,
+- complete a brief survey evaluation of their DARE experience and submit to the Dean’s Office at the end of the award period; and,

 - participate in the annual DARE Poster Session and Celebration